Caravana de Campeones (2017): Storylines

 Imposible had held the IWRG Rey del Ring Championship after winning it at the 2017 Rey del Ring tournament.
-He had defended the championship twice before, both against Super Mega, whome he would also face at Caravana de Campeones.
+He had defended the championship twice before, both against Super Mega, whom he would also face at Caravana de Campeones.
 The father/son duo of Black Warrior and Warrior Jr. won the IWRG Intercontinental Tag Team Championship from the team of El Diablo Jr. I and Black Terry on September 3, 2017, just two weeks before the Caravana de Campeones show, marking their first championship defense.

 Mr. Electro had held the IWRG Intercontinental Heavyweight Championship since December 18, 2016 but was not slated to put his title on the line for the show.
 While La Dinastía de la Muerte ("The Dynasty of Death"; Negro Navarro, Trauma I and Trauma II) had held the IWRG Intercontinental Trios Championship since August 9, 2015 they had not defended it for several months prior to the event and were not booked to defend the championship on September 17, 2017 either.
-Likewise the current Distrito Federal Trios Champions Los Mariachis Locos(El Hijo del Diablo (5), El Diablo Jr. and Imposible) did not defend on the show either.
+Likewise the current Distrito Federal Trios Champions Los Mariachis Locos (El Hijo del Diablo (5), El Diablo Jr. and Imposible) did not defend on the show either.
 The reigning IWRG Junior de Juniors Champion, Máscara Año 2000 Jr., did not defend the championship, instead he was challenging for the tag team championship at the Caravana de Campeones show.